Study Abroad FAQ

 Will I get financial aid?

-DU, state and federal financial aid is available for all DU approved programs.
+DU (except for Residence Life Grant), state and federal financial aid is available for semester and year DU approved programs.
 You may qualify for additional financial aid.

 How do I find out if I will get more financial aid?